 Take a Test Drive

 Many advisors will offer a phone consultation or in-person visit to see if you’re a good fit.
-Take them up on it.
+You may want to take them up on it.
 Finding the right investment advisor is as much a matter of chemistry as credentials.

 Questions to Ask an Investment Advisor Before Hiring Them